 It is recommended that the coaches meeting should be held 3 weeks prior to the start of practice and the parent meeting 1 week before the start of practice!

-The CYO also has Coaches Meetings 1-2 weeks before the start of practice.
+The CYO also has Coaches Meetings each season.
 All coaches should attend so they can get the latest scoop about the season.
 Check the calendar for details.

 Deadlines are important for a program with more than 22,000 participants.
 As a parent you will be made aware of registration deadlines by your Athletic Director.
 Please respect those deadlines.
 If you miss a deadline, it could impact the ability for a team to be sponsored or for your child to be added to a team roster.

 If you see athlete registration information come home with your child or on-line, please act as soon as possible so that you are not left off the team!